NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/emacs.rst.txt

    <Control> r blah

 13. Find and replace text from current cursor location.
+It will prompt for confirmation at each occurance.
+Accept with a **y**, reject with a **n**.

 .. code::

    <Escape> %

-14. Find and replace text from current cursor location. (avoiding lucky 13!)
+14. Find and replace all occurances of text from current cursor location to end of file.

 .. code::